-Plastic waste and carbon emissions are two of the most significant problems we are facing today.
+Plastic waste and carbon emissions are two of our biggest problems today.
 Addressing both would be a win for the environment and climate change.

-An article in the Asia Pacific Infrastructure magazine August-September issue features a plastic road, made from 70% recycled plastic from plastic bottles, beer cups, plastic furniture, and cosmetic packaging.
+An article in the Asia Pacific Infrastructure magazine’s August-September issue features a plastic road made from 70% recycled plastic from plastic bottles, beer cups, furniture, and cosmetic packaging.

 Its first pilot project is the installation of a 30-meter-long bicycle in Zwolle, Netherlands.
-The project is a collaboration the three companies, an engineering firm, a plastic piping company, and an energy company.
+The project is a collaboration of three companies: an engineering firm, a plastic piping company, and an energy company.

-At this stage, the plastic pavement can be used as parking lots and the first pilot for this is underway, the article says.
+The plastic pavement can be used as parking lots at this stage, and the first pilot for this is underway, according to the article.

 Some of the features of the plastic roads include:

-- It cuts carbon emissions between 50 to 70% compared to conventional roads made of asphalt or concrete with a possibility for more emissions cut when industrial production begins in 2021.
+- It cuts carbon emissions between 50 and 70% compared to conventional roads made of asphalt or concrete, with the possibility of cutting more emissions when industrial production begins in 2021.

 - Producing plastic roads also significantly reduces greenhouse gas emissions compared to traditional road construction.

-- It has a hollow space beneath the surface that can cater to utility services like pipelines, internet cables, and water storage to mitigate flooding in the events of heavy and prolonged rainfall which makes this a climate-adaptive infrastructure.
+- It has a hollow space beneath the surface that can cater to utility services like pipelines, internet cables, and water storage to mitigate flooding in heavy and prolonged rainfall, making this a climate-adaptive infrastructure.

-- Applies a circular economy which is a system that optimises the use of materials and returns it to the system at the end of their useful life, thus preventing waste.
-It’s the opposite of the consumerist culture where materials are made, used, and then disposed to allow for the purchase of new goods (Rouse, M. 2020).
+- Applies a circular economy, which is a system that optimises the use of materials and returns them to the system at the end of their useful life, thus preventing waste.
+It’s the opposite of the consumerist culture, where materials are made, used, and then disposed to allow for the purchase of new goods (Rouse, M. 2020).

 Place your order now for the recycled plastic modular road.
 (2020 September).
 Asia Pacific Infrastructure.
 Digital Edition.
 Retrieved from https://issuu.com/mediasolutions.asiapacific/docs/api_august-septermber_2020